What do chickens eat?

-If you're not sure what it is or why it's good for your chickens, or even what fermented food is, this article will help.
+If you're not sure why it's good for your chickens, or even what fermented food is, this article will help.

 It discusses whether introducing bacteria into food can be healthy, how it helps increase resistance to illness and disease, and whether there are any drawbacks.

 If you've never tried fermenting chicken food before, you'll want to after this!